zulip/zulip/docs/new-feature-tutorial.md

 You will need to add a view for clients to access that will call the `actions.py` code to update the database.
-This example feature adds a new parameter that should be sent to clients when the application loads and should be accessible via JavaScript.
+This example feature adds a new parameter that will be sent to clients when the application loads and should be accessible via JavaScript.
 There is already a view that does this for related flags: `update_realm` in `zerver/views/realm.py`.
 So in this case, we can add our code to the